 Importing a vehicle from the UK to the Republic of Ireland has become more complicated in 2021.
-The taxes and duties you pay may vary based on whether the vehicle is being imported from Great Britain (England, Scotland or Wales) or from Northern Ireland.
-It also depends on whether you are buying the vehicle from abroad to import into Ireland, or moving to Ireland yourself with a vehicle you already own.
+Your taxes and duties may vary based on whether the vehicle is imported from Great Britain (England, Scotland, Wales) or Northern Ireland.
+It also depends on whether you are buying the vehicle from abroad to import into Ireland or moving to Ireland yourself with a vehicle you already own.

 Inform the British Authorities that you're exporting a car

 To import a car from the UK into Ireland, you’ll need to first let the British authorities know you are exporting the car.
 When you buy the car, you’ll get a V5C document once ownership is transferred.
 That's the equivalent of the Irish Vehicle Registration Certificate.
 At this point, you’ll need to complete the V5C/4 “Notification of Permanent Export” section of the V5C document and send it to the UK’s Driver & Vehicle Licencing Agency (DVLA), Swansea, SA99 1BD.
 Hold on to the rest of your V5C document, as you’ll need that for the Irish authorities.
 You should also have your UK car insured while it’s in Ireland.
 Remember, if you’re travelling to the UK to collect the car in person, AA Membership will also cover you for roadside assistance when driving in the UK.

 Ensure you pay the right VRT and VAT Charges